joamona/pgOperations/docs/tutorials.md

 Now you are ready to use the library to edit data in PostgreSQL.

+## Summary

-There are mainly three classes whose methods are useful: <a href="../reference/#src.pgOperations.pgOperations.PgOperations" target="_blank">PgOperations</a>, to edit data, <a href="../reference/#src.pgOperations.pgOperations.PgCounters" target="_blank">PgCounters</a>, to manage counters and <a href="../reference/#src.pgOperations.pgOperations.PgDatabases" target="_blank">PgDatabases</a>, to manage databases.
+There are mainly three classes whose methods are useful: <a href="../reference/#src.pgOperations.pgOperations.PgOperations">PgOperations</a>, to edit data, <a href="../reference/#src.pgOperations.pgOperations.PgCounters">PgCounters</a>, to manage counters and <a href="../reference/#src.pgOperations.pgOperations.PgDatabases">PgDatabases</a>, to manage databases.
 The rest of the classes are auxiliary classes to arrange the parameters that the useful classes need.

-In the bellow section you have an example of use of all the utilities.

 ## Create a database